harrisoncbrammell/MuscleDTI_Toolbox/README.md

 * <i>Concatenation of multiple image acqusitions into a single dataset</i>: Many users acquire DTI images in multiple stacks.
 In thes cases, the image stacks will need to be concatenated in a manner consistent with the slice number conventions described above.
 * <i>Mask formation</i>: Several steps in the toolbox require the formation of a binary image mask of the muscle of interest.
 An image mask is a matrix having the same dimensions of the image(s) or interest.
 In the matrix, 1's are used to represent the location of structures of interest and 0's are used to indicate other regions.
 * <i>Image registration</i>: Switching of the diffusion-encoding gradients induces distortions in the images.
 In the toolbox, these distortions are corrected using image registration; the example in this toolbox uses the Demons registration technique, called using the <i>imregdemons</i> function in MATLAB.
 * <i>De-noising</i>: Some level of noise in the data is inevitable.
 This noise adds variability to the estimation of the diffusion tensor; at a sufficiently low signal-to-noise ratio, it can also add bias.
 Two options are presented here.
-One uses the custom-written function anisotropic smoothing method, [<i>aniso4d_smooth</i>](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Preprocessing-Functions/aniso4D_smoothing.m), help for this function is available [here](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-signal2tensor2.md).
-A Threshold-based Principal Components Analysis, [<i>TPCA_denoising</i>](Preprocessing-Functions/TPCA_denoising.m) is also available, with help presented [here].
+One uses the custom-written function anisotropic smoothing method, [<i>aniso4d_smooth</i>](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Preprocessing-Functions/aniso4D_smoothing.m).
+A Threshold-based Principal Components Analysis, [<i>TPCA_denoising</i>](Preprocessing-Functions/TPCA_denoising.m) is also available.
 * <i>Estimation of the diffusion tensor throughout the muscle of interest</i>: The example given here uses a weighted least squares method to estimate the diffusion tensor that best matches the observed signals, given the diffusion-encoding matrix and diffusion encoding (b-) value.
 This is performed in the function [<i>signal2tensor2</i>](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Preprocessing-Functions/signal2tensor2.m), help for which is found [here](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-signal2tensor2.md).

 Follow [this link](https://github.com/bdamon/MuscleDTI_Toolbox/tree/master/Sample-Scripts) for a MATLAB script and [this link](https://github.com/bdamon/MuscleDTI_Toolbox/tree/master/Preprocessing-Functions) for the custom-written MATLAB functions that perform these tasks.
 Other required functions are part of MATLAB's proprietary toolboxes and cannot be distributed here.